Rhinoplasty is surgery to repair or reshape the nose.

 Right after surgery, your nose and face will be swollen and painful.
 Headaches are common.

 Healing is a slow and gradual process.
-The tip of the nose may have some swelling and numbness for months.
-You may not be able to see the final results for up to a year.
+The tip of the nose may have some swelling and numbness for several months but will improve with time.
+You may not be able to see the final results for up to a year and sometimes longer.

 Cosmetic nose surgery; Nose job - rhinoplasty